 - Bake on 350F (177C) for 11 minutes — cookies may still seem slightly soft in the centers, that is OK, they will cook completely on the cookie sheets.
 Don’t over-bake or your cookies will be too hard.

-- If desired, gently press additional chocolate chips into the tops of the warm cookies.
+- If desired, gently press additional chocolate chips into the tops of the warm cookies and sprinkle with flaky sea salt.

 - Allow to cool completely on cookie sheets.